SheepTester/web-server/docs/assassin-docs.md

 **TODO: The client needs better way to get statuses for ALL active games at once.**

-**TODO: Generate better codes.**

 ### What are kill codes?

-Kill codes are four random nouns from [this list](https://gist.github.com/fogleman/7b26877050cac235343d) used to assassinate people
+Kill codes are four random nouns from [this list](https://gist.github.com/fogleman/7b26877050cac235343d) (edited slightly) used to assassinate people

 ## POST `kill?game[GAME]`